Are you planning to start a hair, nail, or beauty salon & spa, or a barbershop business? You may already have started operations.

 And not to mention the guarantees, i.e. the character, experience, and personal guarantees of the owners.

-To support your pitch, add keys to success, i.e. range of services, clientele, reputation etc.
+To support your pitch, add keys to success, i.e. a range of services, clientele, reputation, etc.

 2- Next Comes the Startup Summary:

-Start with the details like where the salon will be located, area, strategic importance of the location etc.
+Start with the details like where the salon will be located, the area, the strategic importance of the location, etc.

-Now, organize all the numbers; the start-up capital that will be used for the design, leasehold improvements, and equipment of the salon.
-How much of the capital is invested by the owner, borrowings and so on.
+Now, organize all the numbers; the start-up capital that will be used for the design, leasehold improvements, even a barbershop booking app if you plan to use one, and the equipment of the salon.
+How much of the capital is invested by the owner, borrowings, and so on.